Support in response to world events

 Student Visa Advice

-Our International Student Visa Advisers offer immigration and visa advice.
+Our Student Visa Advice Team offer immigration and visa advice.
+The Your Visa webpage provides more advice and information on visas.

-Leeds Nightline is a wellbeing support service for students at universities in Leeds.
-They are a student society based at Leeds University Union and aim to ensure all students attending universities in Leeds have access to the service, between 8pm and 2am GMT.
+Leeds Nightline offers wellbeing support service for students at universities in Leeds.
+They are a student society based at Leeds University Union and aim to ensure all students attending universities in Leeds have access to the service.
 You can get in contact by instant message, email or phone.